Sukumar Sen

 Bio/Wiki

-Known forBeing the first Chief Election Commissioner of India and a renowned linguist and historian of Bengali literature
+Known forBeing the first Chief Election Commissioner of India, architect of India's electoral system, and a distinguished linguist specializing in Old Indo-Aryan and Middle Indo-Aryan syntax

 Physical Stats & More